howardjake/NYT-BS-Discovery/README.md

 ### Pictures

-Each book has a card that display's rank and more info about the title.
+Each book has a card that displays rank and more information about the title.

 ![Card-Layout](./img/card-layout.png)